Are Turtles Easy to Take Care of? Do They Make Good Pets?

 • Greek tortoise

-When it comes to food, some turtles are herbivores, while others eat both meat and plants.
+In terms of diet, some turtles are herbivores, while others eat both meat and plants.
 Still other turtles eat meat when they’re young but become herbivores as adults.

 Turtle Enclosure and Environment